Big Garden Birdwatch 2018

 This is the third and final part of the blog about our wonderful day spent at the Wildlife Hides near Droitwich.
 Our last hide of the day was the Kestrel one.
 Once again we were a bit worried when the previous 2 groups had all seen kestrels feeding – would they be too full to fly down for us?

+Initially all we could see was a very distant kestrel perched on a telegraph pole way across the field.
 Dead mice were positioned in front of our hide, so we just had to hope she was still hungry.
 While we waited (with everything crossed) for her to fly down, we could at least enjoy lots of the small birds that were flitting about.
 The blue tits and great tits posed obligingly on a branch in front of us and a chaffinch was poking about in the mud on the field.
 A wagtail and an absolutely stunning bullfinch also made appearances, but we didn’t manage to get decent photos of either.

 blue-tit